jaumemirallesisern/CircusESP01Lib/README.md

-# CircusWifiLib-3.0.0
+# CircusWifiLib
-Implements the circusofthings API when used with Arduino and an external wifi module ESP8266
+Implements the circusofthings API when used with Arduino and an external wifi module like ESP01(ESP8266)